 Research Affiliates, Guest, and Alumni

-Typical loan periods for other library materials, regardless of patron classification, are:
+Typical loan periods for other library materials are:

 No. of Renewals

 Print Course Reserves

 Loan periods for Circuit and Interlibrary Loan materials vary depending on each service and the lending institution.
 These materials can be recalled at any time.
 They can be renewed online via My Library Record or Interlibrary Loan.
 Contact the Circulation / Course Reserves Desk with any questions.
 All renewals for these materials must be approved by the lending institution.